 Ah, I am relieved!
 Just listening to Epica and their June 2003 debut concoction The Phantom Agony.
-And I am really taken aback by the quality and depth of this production.
-What a nice surprise.
+This is a surprising quality and depth for a band so young.
 Especially after just having reviewed their 2014 Little Booklet of Night Horrors The Quantum Enigma, which was kind of out of control.
 A real pity by the way.
-Frankly, I really feared to find something very similar in this record.
+Frankly, I was a little fearful to find something very similar in this record.

-Usually I am not too fond of operatic productions.
-Most of the time too much pretentious bombastic bullshit to keep a straight face with.
+Usually, I am not too fond of operatic productions.
+Most of the time, them bands just serve you with too much pretentious and bombastic bullshit to keep a straight face with.
 But this one is really, REALLY good!
-Well, well – it is agony indeed, unknown torment to my metal soul too!
-There is such a thing like good and well balanced bombast.
-Who would have thought that.
+There is such a thing as good and well-balanced bombast.
+Who would have thought that?

-On the negative side of the equation The Phantom Agony sports these embarrassingly weak growls.
-Those join the the fray from time to time and just do no good.
+On the negative side of the equation, The Phantom Agony sports these embarrassingly weak growls.
+Those join the fray from time to time and just do no good.
 Then there is an almost complete absence of good, exciting riffs and – Loki forbid – solos.
 In truth, those should bowl us around our well-rounded music universe some, like some goldfish on steroids.
 The record also boasts a trifle too much operatic involvement.
-Too much focus on the choir and classical instruments, whereas I would have wished to get a better metal taste to things at times.
+Too much focus on the choir and classical instruments, whereas I would have wished to get better involvement of metal at times.

-Cry for the Moon and The Phantom Agony are just stellar tracks, expertly delivered, very well executed.
+Cry for the Moon and The Phantom Agony are just stellar tracks, expertly delivered, and very well executed.
 I like Seif al Din (the sword of faith) for the simple fact that they change to oriental style, but still wonder which one of the many Sayfs (LOL- get my drift..) they make allusion to.
 Or do they just lament blind adherence to religious faith?
 Too much intellectual context there.
-Not clear enough, gang, this ain’t working for the mainstream.
-You gotta get simpler to be understood.
-Triumph of Defeat is very good too.
-I am listening to the Expanded Edition, by the way that was released in 2013.
+Triumph of Defeat also gets a score of brownie points, by the way.